Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 285 1GB, in theory, should be much faster than the Radeon HD 6770 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 285 1GB should in theory be quite a bit superior to the Radeon HD 6770 in general. (explain)

-Texel RateThe GeForce GTX 285 1GB will be quite a bit (more or less 44%) better at AF than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 285 1GB should be quite a bit (approximately 44%) faster with regards to texture filtering than the Radeon HD 6770. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 285 1GB is superior to the Radeon HD 6770, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 285 1GB is superior to the Radeon HD 6770, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison